 This bill amends the licensing requirements for residential care and health facilities, introducing several key changes aimed at enhancing the quality of care and transparency.
 Notably, it mandates that licensed residential care facilities must maintain a quality assurance program, replacing the previous voluntary requirement.
-Additionally, the results of investigations and inspections conducted by the Department of Health and Human Services will now be posted on their website, providing greater public access to information regarding facility compliance.
+Additionally, the results of investigations and inspections conducted by the Department of Health and Human Services will now be posted on their website, providing public access to information about facility compliance.
 The bill also removes redundant references to administrative fines and updates terminology, changing "hospital" to "facility" throughout the text.
 Furthermore, it modifies training requirements by replacing "ongoing training" with "continuing education" for annual training.

-Introduced: 151:5-c, 151:6, 151:6-a, 151:16-b, 151:21, 151:50
+Statutes affected: Introduced: 151:5-c, 151:6, 151:6-a, 151:16-b, 151:21, 151:50

 As Amended by the Senate: 151:5-c, 151:6, 151:6-a, 151:16-b, 151:21, 151:50